iqballiii/i18n_demo/README.md

 1. create your own specfic tests.

 2. For your specific tests there are different types of commands:
-    a. <test()> - This command works for simple unit testing
+    a. **test()** - This command works for simple unit testing
-    b. <testWidgets()> - This command works for testing widgets.
+    b. **testWidgets()** - This command works for testing widgets.

-3. For unit testing, widget testing and inetgration: flutter test <Path to your test file> test/models/favorites_test.dart
+3. For unit testing, widget testing and inetgration: flutter test (Path to your test file)

-4. For performance testing: flutter drive --driver=<path to the driver file> --target=<path to the perf test file> --profile --no-dds
+4. For performance testing: flutter drive --driver=(path to the driver file) --target= (path to the perf test file) --profile --no-dds

 ## Links